faiceps/data-warehouse/README.md

 ## 🏗️ Data Architecture

-The data architecture for this project follows the Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
+Designed a SQL Server Data Warehouse using the Medallion Architecture (Bronze/Silver/Gold) for raw ingestion, data standardisation, and analytics-ready data marts.

 ![Data Architecture](documents/dwh_project_architecture.png)

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested by loading CRM & ERP CSVs into staging for auditability and lineage.
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**: This layer includes data cleansing, standardisation, and normalisation processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---